 - Rapid scale up of compute, in constant time, to be more powerful to accommodate the heavy workload and then scale down, in constant time.
 This is similar to scaling up and down between a P6 and a P11, for example, but much faster as this is not a size of data operation.

 The Hyperscale service tier is currently available in the regions listed under Azure SQL Database Hyperscale Overview.

-Can I create multiple Hyperscale databases per logical server
+Can I create multiple Hyperscale databases per server

 Yes.
-For more information and limits on the number of Hyperscale databases per logical server, see SQL Database resource limits for single and pooled databases on a logical server.
+For more information and limits on the number of Hyperscale databases per server, see SQL Database resource limits for single and pooled databases on a server.

 What are the performance characteristics of a Hyperscale database

 The Hyperscale architecture provides high performance and throughput while supporting large database sizes.